matthewkeating/tasks/README.md

 * Allows routine functionality to be driven via keyboard shortcuts
 * Provides a minimalist/streamlined user interface

+> [!IMPORTANT]
+> Tasks was designed, developed, and test on MacOS.
+Your mileage may vary on Windows.

 ## Features
 In addition to the basics (i.e., creating and completing tasks), Tasks implements a number features to boost productivity.